yumauri/effector-storage/README.md

 ## Storage adapters

-Adapter is a function, which is called by the core `persist` function, and has following interface:
+Adapter is a function that is called by the core `persist` function and has the following interface:

 ```typescript
 interface StorageAdapter {